vigoren/foundryvtt-simple-calendar/docs/faq.md

-Below are a few common issues / questions and steps on how to fix them!
+Below are a few common issues and questions!

 - [Can't Change Calendar Settings / Can't Edit Notes](#can39t-change-calendar-settings--can39t-edit-notes)
 - [Unable to Update to the Latest Version / Stuck on Version 1.3.75](#unable-to-update-to-the-latest-version--stuck-on-version-1375)